BaptisteAmice/ALASQA/README.md

 launch the api (or you can just open the html if you want to just use it manually) fastapi dev api.py
+(if virtual env not activated : source .venv/bin/activate)

 ## License